 You can use the analyzer's state/time counter to count time or bus states.
-If using the deep analyzer, counting imposes no restrictions on memory depth.
+If using the emulation-bus analyzer with deep memory, counting imposes no restrictions on memory depth.
 If using the 1K analyzer, use of the counter restricts the trace memory to a maximum depth of 512 states.
 If you disable the counter in the 1K analyzer, using the trace counting off command, maximum trace depth is 1024 states.

-When using the 1K analyzer, the MC6833x emulator defaults to counting off.
+When using the 1K analyzer, the MC6830x emulator defaults to counting off.
 To count states or time, you must configure the analyzer clocks correctly.
 See "To configure the analyzer clock" in the "Configuring the Emulator" chapter for more information.